All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Introduction

-Many examples of amalgamation classes are multiamalgamation classes.
-This allows us to give in Section~\ref{sec:examples} multiple examples of applications of the main result.
-Our starting point is the Ne\v set\v ril-R\" odl Theorem~\cite{Nevsetvril1976}.
+Many known amalgamation classes are in fact (or can be easily lifted to) multiamalgamation classes.
+This allows us to give multiple applications of the main results in Section~\ref{sec:examples}.
+Our starting point is the Ne\v set\v ril--R\" odl theorem~\cite{Nevsetvril1977} (here Theorem~\ref{thm:NR}).
 Our examples of Ramsey classes include known examples such as (finite) acyclic graphs and partially ordered sets with linear extension~\cite{Nevsetvril1984}, ordered metric spaces~\cite{Nevsetvril2007} or convexly ordered $\mathcal H$-colourable graphs.
 Many new examples follow.
-Particularly we fully characterise the Ramsey property of metric spaces with a given set of distances (in Section~\ref{sec:metric2}, Theorem~\ref{thm:Smetric}) thus solving one problem in~\cite{The2010} and contribute to problem in~\cite{Kechris2005}.
+In particular, we fully characterise Ramsey lifts of metric spaces with a given closed set of distances (Section~\ref{sec:metric2}, Theorem~\ref{thm:Smetric}), thereby solving a problem from~\cite{The2010} and contributing to a problem from~\cite{Kechris2005}.
 We also consider classes with function symbols and give the first examples of classes defining partial orders not only on vertices, but also on $n$-tuples and neighbourhoods.
-These examples as well provide better understanding of the nature of Theorems~\ref{thm:mainstrong} and~\ref{thm:mainstrongclosures}.
-As a consequence we are able to prove the Ramsey Theorem for Finite Models (Theorem~\ref{thm:models}) and the Ramsey Theorem for Totally Ordered Structures (Theorem~\ref{thm:TO}).
-These results may be viewed as new structural generalisations of the Ramsey Theorem.
-Both of these results are easy to state yet combine most of the techniques developed in this paper.
+These examples also provide a better understanding of the nature of Theorems~\ref{thm:mainstrong} and~\ref{thm:mainstrongclosures}.
+As a consequence we are able to prove the Ramsey property for structures with a linear order on both vertices and relations (Theorem~\ref{thm:TO}).

-In Section~\ref{sec:lifts} we are interested in classes of structures with a (possibly infinite) set of forbidden homomorphisms (or, more precisely, homomorphism-embeddings).
-Such classes were studied earlier (e.g. in~\cite{Komjath1988, Komjath1999, Cherlin1999}).
-In order to reach the level of the description needed for Ramsey constructions (particularly for the Partite Construction) we have to describe our classes more explicitely.
-This leads to notions of pieces and witnesses defined in our earlier papers~\cite{Hubicka2013,Hubicka2009}.
-These notions are elaborated here in a greater detail (and generality) to follow Ramsey constructions.
-The whole process can be described as homogenisation (the term coined in~\cite{Covington1990}) and it amounts to describe the class by special rooted subgraphs.